 Some of the best recipes are on the back of boxes.
 Quaker has a great oatmeal cookie recipe on the back of their box.
 Libby’s has their famous pumpkin pie recipe on the back of their can.
 So of course you’d expect Hershey’s to have a fabulous chocolate cake recipe on the back of their box and they do.

-I made a couple high altitude changes to the recipe because at my altitude cakes can be temperamental.
-I used the great guide Bonnie, City Home / Country Home, posted last year to modify the recipe.
+I made a couple of high altitude changes to the recipe because cakes can be temperamental at my altitude (5,000 ft).
+Generally, I use this great guide from Bonnie, City Home / Country Home, to modify recipes for high altitude.
 Just a few simple tweaks can make a big difference when baking cakes at altitude.

 Hershey’s Perfectly Chocolate Chocolate Cake and Perfectly Chocolate Chocolate Frosting